Cody Brown: Detroit Lions

-On August 8, 2011, the Detroit Lions claimed him off waivers.
+On August 8, 2011, the Detroit Lions claimed him off waivers, but he never reported to the team and was waived on February 4, 2012.

 Calgary Stampeders

 Brown signed with the Calgary Stampeders of the Canadian Football League in February 2012, but was released in training camp, prior to the 2012 CFL season.

 Montreal Alouettes

-Brown signed with the Montreal Alouettes of the Canadian Football League on May 13, 2012.
+Brown signed with the Montreal Alouettes of the Canadian Football League on May 13, 2013.
+He was released on June 1, 2013 before the season started.